Angola /

 Example of a Ngendelengo house

-Ngendelengo people typically wear little clothing, and carry machetes or spears.
+Ngendelengo people of Angola typically wear little clothing, and carry machetes or spears.
 Women wear a string around their breast, which is used as a bra.
 They smoke tobacco in wooden pipes.

 Example of string around the breast as a bra